-- 1. Reconfigured class spaces and classrooms to maximise physical distancing.
-From 3rd to 6th the maximum class size is 24. - 2. - 3.
+- 1. Reconfigured class spaces and classrooms to maximise physical distancing. - 2. - 3.
 Utilised and reconfigured all available space in the school in order to maximise physical distancing.

 All teacher's desk are at least 1m and where possible 2m away from pupil desks.